progsy/vault/README.md

     // We can label the step to enable jumping
     @:step("Odd") {
-        onlyInOdd = true;
         trace('The number is odd.');
-         // We have to explictly stop the coroutine otherwise it will execute the very next step. coro.stop();
+        // We have to explictly stop the coroutine here otherwise it will execute the very next step. coro.stop();
     }